baloise/design-system/docs/src/components/essentials/angular.md

 Create a Angular project with the [Angular CLI](https://cli.angular.io/).

 ::: tip
-Chose **SCSS** as the stylesheet format, because it gives access to the internal Baloise UI Library variables like colors and much more.
+Chose **SCSS** as the stylesheet format, because it gives access to the internal Baloise Design System variables like colors and much more.
 :::

 ```bash